 Septic 101: Aerobic vs. Anaerobic

 Just like with aerobic and anaerobic exercise, these terms when applied to septic also relate to oxygen but refer to bacteria.
 Aerobic bacteria need oxygen to live, and anaerobic do not.
 Both, however, are essential for breaking down waste in septic treatment systems.
 It may seem strange to think about microorganisms as cleaning agents, but we actually need these little guys to do a dirty but important job.
+Of course, if you’d rather not think about exercise and instead want to remain plopped down firmly on your couch, feel free to call Wind River Environmental to break down your septic waste for you.

 When water goes down your drain or is flushed away in the toilet, it enters your airtight septic tank.
 This is where anaerobic bacteria do their thing since oxygen is not present here.
 The bacteria will break down the solid waste preparing the wastewater for its next destination which is the leach field.